superfluid-finance/protocol-monorepo/packages/js-sdk/README.md

 ## Testing

-Since testing can take a while, we recommend specifying a test-suite.
+Since testing can take a long time to execute, you may want to use the [execlusive tests](https://mochajs.org/#exclusive-tests) feature from MochaJS to isolate only the test you want.
 For example:

 ```bash
 # Only run User.test.js